VegasHC/Vegashealthcare.com/content/collections/education/memory-care.md

         content:
           -
             type: text
-            text: 'Promoting Cognitive Stimulation'
+            text: 'Dedicated and Trained Staff'
       -
         type: paragraph
         content:
           -
             type: text
-            text: 'Memory care programs are designed to stimulate cognitive function through various activities and therapies.
-These may include puzzles, memory games, music therapy, and reminiscence therapy, among others.
-By engaging residents in these activities, memory care promotes mental agility and helps slow down cognitive decline.'
+            text: 'Memory care in Las Vegas relies heavily on skilled and compassionate staff.
+These caregivers and healthcare professionals are trained to understand the unique challenges faced by individuals with memory loss.
+They provide essential support, including assistance with daily activities, medication management, and emotional support.
+These professionals engage residents in purposeful activities, fostering a sense of fulfillment and accomplishment.'
       -
         type: heading
         attrs: